Kristine Berg - Publisher, Editor, and Founder of A Primitive Place Magazine

 David T. Smith - Contributing Writer

-David T. Smith is an early American craftsman based in Warren County, where he and his wife, Lora—married for nearly six decades—have built a nationally recognized business.
-It all started with land purchased in 1929, where David began constructing their 1720s Connecticut-style saltbox home.
-It was here that he also built the very first kitchen he ever made in 1971.
+David T. Smith is an early American craftsman based in Warren County, where he and his wife, Lora, have spent nearly six decades building both a life and a business together.
+Their story is rooted in a piece of land purchased in 1929, where David later began constructing their 1720s Connecticut-style saltbox home.
+It was there, in 1971, that he built the very first kitchen he ever made, a moment that would quietly shape the path ahead.

-His training began under his father, Ray, and was refined through years of restoring antique furniture, giving him a thorough knowledge of early construction techniques.
-In 1980, he left his career as a mechanic to establish David T. Smith – Cabinetmakers and Grainers, specializing in reproduction furniture, painted finishes, and architectural elements influenced by New England, Shaker, and Pennsylvania German traditions.
+His training began under the guidance of his father, Ray, and was refined through years of restoring antique furniture.
+That hands-on experience gave him a deep understanding of early construction methods and traditional craftsmanship.
+In 1980, he stepped away from his career as a mechanic to establish David T. Smith – Cabinetmakers and Grainers, focusing on reproduction furniture, painted finishes, and architectural elements inspired by New England, Shaker, and Pennsylvania German traditions.

 Gary Chapman - Contributing Writer